Fully Offline Reinforcement Learning: Proofs

 \item The prior $p(\theta)$ is Lipschitz continuous in $\theta$ with support over $\Theta$. \item The sampling regime ensures that the strong law of large numbers holds for all maximisers $\theta_i^\star$ for the Hessian, and uniformly for $\theta\in\Theta$ for the likelihood, that is:

 The central limit theorem applies to the gradient at each $\theta^\star_i$, that is:

-where $\Sigma_i^g=\mathbb{E}_{s,a\sim \rho_\pi^\star,r,s'\sim P_{R,S}^\star(s,a)}\left[\nabla_\theta\log p(r,s'\vert s,a,\theta^\star_i)\nabla_\theta\log p(r,s'\vert s,a,\theta^\star_i)^\top\right]$ with $\lVert\Sigma_i^g\rVert<\infty$. \end{enumerate} \end{assumption} Our assumptions are mild. \cref{ass:model_regularity}i is our strictest assumption, however our theory should not deviate from practice if the model space is slightly misspecified.
-Moreover, model capacity can always be increased and tuned if misspecification is affecting convergence.
-In addition to introducing irregular theoretical behaviour \citep{Kleijn12}, significant model misspecification poses a serious safety risk for offline RL and should be avoided in practice. \cref{ass:model_regularity}ii ensures that a second order Taylor series expansion can be applied to obtain an asymptotic expansion around the maximising points. \cref{ass:model_regularity}iii is much more general than most settings, which only consider problems with a single maximiser.
+where $\Sigma_i^g=\mathbb{E}_{s,a\sim \rho_\pi^\star,r,s'\sim P_{R,S}^\star(s,a)}\left[\nabla_\theta\log p(r,s'\vert s,a,\theta^\star_i)\nabla_\theta\log p(r,s'\vert s,a,\theta^\star_i)^\top\right]$ with $\lVert\Sigma_i^g\rVert<\infty$. \end{enumerate} \end{assumption} \cref{ass:model_regularity}i is our strictest assumption and is included for ease of exposition.
+We generalise our theory in \cref{app:generalisation} to relax this assumption and also account for incomplete Bayes-optimal policy learning. \cref{ass:model_regularity}ii ensures that a second order Taylor series expansion can be applied to obtain an asymptotic expansion around the maximising points. \cref{ass:model_regularity}iii is much more general than most settings, which only consider problems with a single maximiser.
 The invertibility of the matrix can easily be guaranteed in Bayesian methods by the use of a prior that can re-condition a low rank matrix that may results from linearly dependent data. \cref{ass:model_regularity}iv ensures that the prior places sufficient mass on the true parametrisation.
 The sampling and model would need to be very irregular for \cref{ass:model_regularity}v not to hold; stochastic optimisation methods used to find statistics like the MAP will fail if this assumption did not hold. \cref{ass:model_regularity}v holds automatically if sampling is either i.i.d. from $s,a\sim\rho^\star_\pi $ (see e.g. \citet{Bass13}) or from an aperiodic and irreducible Markov chain with stationary distribution $\rho^\star_\pi$ (see e.g. \citet{Roberts04}).
 In both sample regimes, noting that $\mathbb{E}_{s,a\sim \rho_\pi^\star,r,s'\sim P_{R,S}^\star(s,a)}\left[\nabla_\theta\log p(r,s'\vert s,a,\theta^\star_i)\right]=0$, it's clear the (long run) covariance of $\nabla_\theta\log p(r,s'\vert s,a,\theta^\star_i)$ is $\Sigma_i^g$.

 Our first lemma borrows techniques from \citet[Chapter 10]{vaart98}.
 This approach is similar to asymptotic integral expansion approaches that apply Laplace's method \citep{Lindley80, Tierney86,Tierney89,kass90} except we expand around the global maximising values of $\ell(\theta)$ rather than the maximising values of the likelihood $\ell_N(\theta)$ to obtain an asymptotic expression for the posterior: